UPDATED: November 2025

 “Each question is worth 1 point and is scored as correct or incorrect”

-By stating that each question is worth only one point, the IAPP indicates that all questions are weighted equally (except for unscored field questions, discussed below).
+By stating that each question is worth only one point, the IAPP indicates that all questions are weighted equally (except for unscored field questions, of course).
 This does not mean, however, that all tests are weighted equally.
 In other words, some forms of the exam will be considered harder than others and thus weighted differently.
 Likewise, it is important to keep in mind when preparing for your exam, that this does not mean all topics and concepts on the exam are weighted equally.
-Rather, the Exam Blueprint for each exam sets forth the approximate number of questions that cover each topic or concept—and therefore, the relative weight that each topic or concept will have.
+Rather, the Body of Knowledge and Exam Blueprint for each exam sets forth the approximate number of questions that cover each topic or concept—and therefore, the relative weight that each topic or concept will have.

 Additionally, because each question is multiple choice and is scored as correct or incorrect, this means that for each question there is only one right answer.
 Some questions may be framed as asking “what is most likely” or “what is most accurate” or “what best describes” a certain concept.
 While these types of questions imply that more than one answer may be “likely” or “accurate” or describe the thing in question, the qualifier of “most” or “best” means that the IAPP wants a specific answer.